-2.4.
+2.3.
 After confirming that strains are of the correct genotype and phenotype, and validating CFU/mL, proceed to animal testing.

-3. Animal injection and inoculation
+3. Inoculate animals with bacterial strains by injection.

 3.1.
 Before beginning animal experiments, the protocol to be used must be approved by the Institutional Animal Care and Use Committee (IACUC).
 Approval for the protocol described was obtained through the IACUC at Marshall University (Huntington, WV, USA).

 3.2.
-On the morning of injections, remove cryovials of the bacterial strains being tested and thaw at 4 oC.
+On the morning of injections, remove cryovials of the bacterial strains being tested and thaw at 4 oC for 3-4 h.
 Thaw 0.5 mL for each mouse that will be injected.
+Keep vials on ice after thawing and inject mice within 2 h.

 3.3.
 After thawing, transfer each cryovial to a new 2 mL tube and centrifuge at 4500 g for 10 m, discard supernatant, and resuspend cell pellet in 1 mL of 1X PBS.

 3.4.
 Centrifuge again at 4500 g for 10 m.
 Discard supernatant and resuspend pellet in 1X PBS to a final concentration 2.5 x 109 CFU/mL.
-To determine the amount of 1X PBS needed for resuspension, use the CFU/mL data obtained from viable plate counts on frozen stocks.
+To determine the amount of 1X PBS needed for resuspension, use the CFU/mL data obtained from viable plate counts on frozen stocks in step 2.2.1.
 The exact amount of 1X PBS used will vary slightly between strains.

 3.4.1.
 Take 3 samples from final suspension of each strain to validate CFU/mL, genotype, and phenotype as described above.